Ellpeck/Contentless/README.md

 A commandline tool for MonoGame that automatically handles adding assets to the Content Pipeline project so you don't have to use their interface to add every content file manually.

 # How to use
-Clone this repository or download its `Build` folder which contains a build of Contentless.
-Alternatively, you can also download a build from the [Releases](https://github.com/Ellpeck/Contentless/releases) tab.
+Clone this repository or download a build from the [Releases](https://github.com/Ellpeck/Contentless/releases) tab.

 Next, add Contentless to your build process by adding the following task to your `.csproj` file.
 Note that you might have to change the paths to fit your project's setup.
 ```xml